Artist Sini Kunnas

 The Present

-Artist and changes coach Sini Kunnas lives an international life with her family in Lapland working with the tourism sector, art creation and public speaking.
+Artist and changes coach Sini Kunnas lives an international life with her family in Lapland working with art creation since 1998.
+Public speaking, videos and global influencing are a daily routine by invitation.

-She is a columnist of the Arts Daily International Magazine and will begin in 2022 an innovative but non-profit oceans protection project for the young.
+She is a columnist for the Arts Daily International Magazine as their Arctic arts contact.
+Sini published in 2022 an innovative and non-profit oceans awareness communications project, which is expanding rapidly.

 Kunnas is the arts representative for #hcpspirit at the British and Commonwealth Chamber of Commerce in Finland, where she works on teams promoting the high value of skills-first- thinking, equality in multicultural teams and positive diversity as high value in entrepreneurship.

-“If our art work or project roles have no future value in increasing a better life for the now children and soon adults, we might as well retire.”/ Sini Kunnas
+“If our art work roles have no value in increasing a better future for the now children and soon adults, we might as well retire.”/ Sini Kunnas

 Contact: